Kokedamas from Japan use moss to retain moisture and don’t require planters or pots. Everyone loves a self-sufficient houseplant.

 In the tradition of Japanese kokedama–which uses moss to retain moisture instead of a pot–here are instructions for making a planter-less houseplant of your own.

 Above: A tiny fern kokedama lives on my dresser.
 Here’s how I made it:

-Above: Soils, moss, tiny plants, and waxed string are the basic materials you need to make your own kokedama.
+Above: Soils, moss, tiny plants, and waxed string are the basic materials you need to make a DIY kokedama.

 - Miniature ferns or other low-light plants (The Five-Plant Terrarium Bundle, with roots freed from excess soil is $17.99 from Josh’s Frogs)

 - Waxed string (Maine Thread has Waxed String in a variety of weights and colors starting at $4.40.)

 Above: To keep a kokedama healthy and happy, sphagnum moss, bonsai soil, and peat moss are the magic three ingredients you need to retain water.

 Above: Begin by mixing soil in a 7:3 ratio of peat moss to akedama, or bonsai soil.
 After mixing, wet the soil until it’s moist enough to form a ball without falling apart.

 Tip: Peat moss should be available at most hardware stores, but the more-difficult-to-find bonsai soil is best found online or at specialty bonsai stores.

 Above: Use your hands to form round balls.
 I wanted to make small planters, so I made balls of soil that were about 3 inches in diameter.